linkedin/dagli/documentation/transformers.md

 ## Reductions
 All Dagli nodes, including transformers, can provide *reducers* to optimize DAGs containing those nodes.
 For example, `com.linkedin.dagli.object.ConditionalValue` has a reducer that replaces the transformer with either its if-true or if-false producer input in the DAG if the conditional input is a `Constant` (because Dagli does extensive "constant folding", any producer whose constant-value output can be determined before executing the DAG will be replaced by a `Constant` instance).

+## Naming Convention

+Transformers are normally named according to their result: for example, the transformer that sums multiple input vectors is `VectorSum` and the transformer for an XGBoost classification model is `XGBoostClassification`.
+The most prominent exception to this rule is `NeuralNetwork`, whose results can vary according to the neural network's architecture (e.g. a multinomial classification, a regression, a structured prediction, etc.).